 Labour sees biggest first-year poll drop for governing party since 1990s

-The last government to experience a double-digit fall in the 12 months after an election was John Major’s Conservatives.
+Sir Keir Starmer’s party has averaged 24% in opinion polls over the past month

-Labour has seen a double-digit drop in support in opinion polls since the general election a year ago – the first fall of its kind since John Major’s Conservative government of the 1990s.
+Labour has experienced a significant double-digit decline in public support since the general election a year ago, marking the first such drop for a governing party since John Major's Conservative administration in the 1990s.

-Sir Keir Starmer’s party has averaged 24% in polls in the past month, down 10 points from 34% in the weeks following the 2024 election.
+Sir Keir Starmer’s party has averaged 24% in opinion polls over the past month, a notable 10-point decrease from the 34% recorded in the weeks immediately following the 2024 election.

-It is common for political parties to experience a slide in the polls after taking power – it has happened to every UK government bar one in the past 40 years – but a drop of this size is unusual.

-The last time it was in double digits was 1992-93, when the Tory administration led by Mr Major saw its poll numbers fall 12 points, from an average of 43% in the weeks after the April 1992 election to 31% a year later.
+While it is common for political parties to experience a slide in the polls after taking power – a trend observed in almost every UK government over the last four decades – a drop of this magnitude is considered unusual.
+The last time a governing party saw its support fall by double digits was between 1992 and 1993, when Mr Major’s Tory government witnessed its poll numbers decline by 12 points, from an average of 43% in the aftermath of the April 1992 election to 31% a year later.

 The findings have been compiled by the PA news agency, using its own archive of national poll data combined with figures published in the long-running British General Election academic studies.